- 1. What counts as a concessional contribution?

 Important: Anyone earning an adjusted taxable income of more than $250,000 must pay 30% tax on concessional contributions paid into a super fund (rather than 15%).
 For more information, see SuperGuide article Double contributions tax for more high-income earners.

 8. I am over 65 and want to take advantage of the concessional cap.
 I consider myself retired but I do work intermittently.
 Can I make a concessional contribution?

 Anyone aged 65 or over must satisfy a work test before contributing for the 2017/2018 financial year.
 If you’re aged 65 or over (but under the age of 75), you can make super contributions (concessional or non-concessional) if you’re at least gainfully employed on a part-time basis.
 What this means is that you must work for at least 40 hours in a period of not more than 30 consecutive days in the financial year in which you plan to make a super contribution.

 The work test can be satisfied when “employment” involves any endeavour where you receive remuneration for your efforts, including farming, babysitting, cleaning, lawnmowing, gardening, consulting and paid employment.
 You will need to confirm with the tax office whether your arrangements satisfy the work test rules.
 For more information, see SuperGuide article Over-65s work test: How does it operate again?

 Note: Volunteer work does not count towards the 40-hour work test.

-10. Will the $25,000 concessional cap be indexed?
+10. Will the annual concessional contributions cap be indexed?